 Tinnitus Network clinicians are able to provide you with a wide variety of services, such as screening and assessment for tinnitus and hearing loss, counseling and education sessions, sound therapy device customization and instruction for use, development of clinical milestones and treatment monitoring throughout the treatment process.

 This unprecedented approach can provide you with a well-rounded treatment option that has been shown to produce results.
-If you are showing signs of tinnitus, don’t wait.
-Contact our North Sioux City office at (605) 217-4320 to speak with a Tinnitus Network provider at Ear, Nose & Throat Consultants today.
+If you are interested in learning more about tinnitus solutions, please don’t wait.
+Contact The Hearing Place at (605) 217-4327 to set up a tinnitus evaluation appointment, which will include both medical and audiology consultation.